apache/solr/solr/packaging/README.txt

 Welcome to the Apache Solr project!
 -----------------------------------

-Solr is the blazing fast, open source, multi-modal search platform built on Apache Lucene.
-Solr's full-text, vector, and geospatial search power many of the world's largest organizations.
+Solr is the blazing-fast, open source, multi-modal search platform built on Apache Lucene.
+It powers full-text, vector, and geospatial search at many of the world's largest organizations.

 For a complete description of the Solr project, team composition, source